Camping & Outdoor Programming

 Subaru offers a lot of opportunity for merit badge work on Automotive Maintenance and Traffic Safety with a dolop of Truck Transportation.
 While these are all possible, some troops’ adults expressed concern that advancement would push aside patrol competition.
 The committee took those concerns to heart and is looking at how competitions could be used to complete some of the merit badge work simultaneously.
 Essentially making learning fun.

 There were a lot more details shared at the meeting, so expect more information in the coming weeks.
 This is just a quick report and summary.
+The simple version is Friday, October 6, 2017 from 6:00 pm to Sunday, October 8, 2017, be there.

 If you have feedback, please share it with the camporee committee and make sure that you have a representative at the next camporee committee meeting (scheduling forthcoming).